AdaTsanQin/COMP333/README.md

 At the same time, as a Runner, you can also view the currently accepted orders, accept the orders, and send them to the Buyer at a certain time.
 # Work distrubution
 Ada: register/ request of Buyer / request of Runner / Readme / deployment in infinityfree
-Haihan: Login/read order list/ update order list/
+Haihan: login.php, create.php, read.php, updata.php(some part)
 Allan: create,update,delete reviews/ Dashboard page
 # How to set up app
 1. in local MySQL, create a database called app-db